RustaceansKenya/driver-development-book/driver_book/src/uart_implementations/on_qemu/intro.md

 The second supported way to use QEMU is User Mode Emulation, where QEMU can launch processes compiled for one CPU on another CPU.
 In this mode the CPU is always emulated.

 In our project, we will use Qemu as a [Riscv System Emulator](https://www.qemu.org/docs/master/system/target-riscv.html).

+## Templates (hints)
+The next few chapters are going to be about setting things up.
+At the end of each sub-chapter, you will see a link to a finished template containing a cargo project that has been modified in accordance to the concerned sub-chapter.

+The templates are not guaranteed to be always compile-worthy.
+They are meant to act as **Hints** -- Not copyable short-cuts.
+Try to understand them before moving on.
+Examine them, things will click with time.